snort3/snort3/README.md

 * Support sticky buffers in rules
 * Autogenerate reference documentation
 * Provide better cross platform support
+* Facilitate component testing

+The following Snort 2.X features are not yet supported but are planned to be supported in the next and final alpha release:

+* side channel and high availability
+* session capture
+* dcerpc2 preprocessor
+* appid preprocessor
+* sdf preprocessor

 Additional features on the roadmap include: